aBuldakov10/demo-html/README.md

 - Using SCSS preprocessor
 - Slider 'like' option with single click, swipe only on arrow click
 - 'Preferences' page allows change width container and theme
-- 'Pages' renders data from api
+- 'Pages' renders data from api (page without adaptive)